 Students should plan to budget a minimum of $200 per week for additional meals.
 If students plan extended travel outside of St. Petersburg area or major shopping, additional funds should be budgeted.
 For more information, contact program director.

--An electronic copy of your passport is due March 8th.
-Faxed and Mailed copies are not accepted. ($100 late fee if not received by email by 5pm on this date)
+-An electronic copy of your passport is due March 16th.
+Faxed and Mailed copies are not accepted. (see late fee schedule below)

--An all-day*Mandatory* planning meeting on May 17th in Milledgeville, Georgia at Georgia College & State University.
+-An all-day*Mandatory* student orientation on May 16th in Milledgeville, Georgia at Georgia College & State University.